 Section 58 Pastors’ Convention

 (1) Pastors within a Circuit constitute the Pastors’ Convention.
-The Pastors’ Convention elects a chairman from within its own ranks.
+The Pastors’ Convention elects a chair from within its own ranks.

 (2) The Dean convenes a Pastors’ Convention at least once a year.
 Special meetings must be convened if at least one third of its members request them.

-(3) The meetings of the Pastors’ Conventions serve to promote brotherly discussions, to further the education of pastors and to discuss official Church matters and those matters which extend across congregational boundaries.
+(3) The meetings of the Pastors’ Conventions serve to promote brotherly discussions, to further the education of Pastors and to discuss official Church matters and those matters which extend across congregational boundaries.

 (4) Subject to the provisions of Sections 61 and 62 the Pastors’ Convention may submit suggestions and motions to Church Synod.